 Ultimately, the FDA “strongly” recommended that the Pine management immediately conduct a comprehensive assessment of its operations, zeroing in on facility design, procedures, personnel, processes, materials, and systems.
 Those are serious words that demand serious strategies and tools.

 Medical Device Manufacturer Receives FDA Warning Letter

 Some medical device manufacturers got similar treatment from FDA inspectors in recent months.
-For example, the agency sent a warning letter to New Jersey-based Valeant Pharmaceuticals International November 3 and noted several alleged CGMP problems.
+For example, the agency sent a warning letter to New Jersey-based Valeant Pharmaceuticals International on November 3 and noted several alleged CGMP problems.
 Among those problems were a failure to establish and maintain:

-- Procedures for validating medical device design.
+- Procedures for validating the medical device design.
 FDA also found the company’s response inadequate because the corrections Valeant Pharmaceuticals International promises are still in progress and will need to be assessed by the FDA during its next on-site inspection.

 - Procedure for the identification, documentation, validation, or, where appropriate, verifications, review, and approval of design changes before implementation.